tunjid/digilux-android/readme.md

 * The Essential Phone
 * One Plus 5T (One Plus removed support in Pie, dunno why)
 * Xiaomi Mi A1 (Xiaomi removed support in Pie, dunno why)

+License follows; because this app uses Android Accessibility APIs, it's licenced under the GNU General Public License.
+This is because Accessibility APIs allow a level of introspection on what's running on the user's phone, I think any app based off this source code should be freely accessible to the public so they can see what the app is really doing.

+## License

+Copyright (c) 2017, 2018, 2019 Adetunji Dahunsi.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.